 "You're gonna find your way to heaven is a rough and rocky road if you don't stop and smell the roses along the way..."

-Yes, I just thought to quote Mac Davis directly after Jesus (welcome to my brain).
-As you now know, it wasn't lilies or rosebuds that Satch and I saw ... but those perky pink magnolias made it pretty clear to me that day that there are more important things to consider.
+I may not daily get the chance to lie beneath it because of it's location, but that one silly moment years ago was pretty significant.
+Therefore, it does run through my mind often and I will smile many times as I pass under the pretty pink blossoms in the spring.
+I don't need to teach my animals to listen without treats.
+I need to listen to THEM every once in a while.
+As you now know, it wasn't lilies or rosebuds that Satch and I saw ... but those perky pink magnolias which made it pretty clear to me that day that there are more important things to consider.

 I miss that ol' dog sometimes.
 But one thing that sticks out in my memory of him is that one teachable moment where he unintentionally taught me about not making a burden out of time.

 Oh, and all that stuff I was working on that day?
 I got it all done with time to spare.
 Thanks to Satch, with whom I shared a much needed refreshing moment under our tulip magnolia.

 Now where is my tea? (oops, I'd better look around for the cat ...)